 MIA April 7, 1942

-Assigned to the 5th Air Force, 3rd Bombardment Group, 8th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 8th Bombardment Squadron (8th BS).
+This aircraft had an unknown tail code (two digits).
 No known nose art or nickname.

-Both are memorialized on the tablets of the missing at Manila American Cemetery.
+Both crew are memorialized at Manila American Cemetery on the tablets of the missing.

 USAF Serial Number Search Results - A-24-DE Dauntless 41-15798